tcheukueppoo/maat/docs/gc.md

 `touched`, it does not necessarily guarantee that it won't be reclaimed.
-So when a write barrier detects an old object pointing to a `touched` nursery-2 object, the old object is grayed, marked `touched2`, and pushed onto the touched list just like we did with Case `#5`.
-What is done in Case `#4` after the sweep phase is also done here.
+So when a write barrier detects an old object pointing to a `touched` nursery-2 object, the old object is grayed, marked `touched2`, and pushed onto the touched list just like we did in case `#4`.
+What is done in case `#4` after the sweep phase is also done here.

-Rough pseudo-code implement a write backward barrier for a nursery-2 object.
+Rough pseudo-code implementing a write backward barrier for nursery-2 objects:

 ```
 // old -> nursery2